Reye Syndrome Overview

-Reye syndrome is sudden (acute) brain damage and liver function problems.
+Reye syndrome is characterized by sudden (acute) brain damage and liver function problems.
 This condition does not have a known cause.

 This syndrome has occurred in children who were given aspirin when they had chickenpox or the flu.
 Reye syndrome has become very rare.
 This is because aspirin is no longer recommended for routine use in children.